5 values that helped Indeed become the world’s #1 job site*

 “If you think about how decisions are made at any company and how people act, it’s driven by, more than anything else, the bottom line,” says Chris Hyams.
 “If the primary source of revenue is driven by something that’s delivering value to our customers, that’s unbelievably important.”

-In fact, as we constantly re-imagine how to further align ourselves with customer outcomes, getting closer to the hire using a pay-per-hire model is a top priority.
+In fact, as we constantly re-imagine how to further align ourselves with customer outcomes, getting closer to the hire using a pay-for-hire model is a top priority.

 The bottom line is we want there to be no ambiguity about how we reach our bottom line.